awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation.md

   + Long description \(per template\)
   + Architecture diagram \(per template\)
   + Infrastructure pricing estimate \(per template\)
-  + List of software products/components contained in this AWS CloudFormation template
+  + List of products/components contained in this AWS CloudFormation template
   + List of regions supported by this AWS CloudFormation template

 ## Submitting Your Product Request<a name="submitting-your-listing"></a>